Integrated dishwashers are designed to blend into your kitchen cabinetry and look like a cupboard

 A fully integrated dishwasher can completely blend into a kitchen, due to the fact that nearly all the obvious elements of a dishwasher, such as buttons and screens, are hidden from view.

-The controls on a semi integrated dishwasher, however, are visible.
-They are located on the outside, at the top of the machine's door, with space for kitchen-coordinated panelling below.
+The controls on a semi-integrated dishwasher, however, are visible.
+They are located on the outside, at the top of the machine’s door, with space for kitchen-coordinated panelling below, giving them an appearance closer to that of more standard dishwasher models.

 How do you use an integrated dishwasher?

-The cunning controls and discreet design raise the question of how you actually use a fully integrated dishwasher or even know whether it's running or not.
+The hidden controls and discreet design raise the question of how you actually use a fully integrated dishwasher or even know whether it’s running or not.

 To prepare one of these models to run a cycle, you’ll have to open it a little to consult the small controls on the inside of the top of the door.

-"While not exactly onerous, it's still more fiddly than if the controls were on the outside," Iredale says.
+“While not exactly onerous, it’s still more fiddly than if the controls were on the outside,” Gallagher says.

-"Instead of seeing on the machine itself when the cycle's done, or how long it has to go, an integrated dishwasher may shine a light on the floor for a visual indication of cycle completion."
+“Instead of visual indications shown on the door when the cycle’s done, or how long it has to go, an integrated dishwasher may shine a coloured light on the floor (red for in use, green for ready to unload) for a visual indication of cycle completion.
+Some units may even project the amount of time left onto the kitchen floor.”

 How well do integrated dishwashers perform?

-As Iredale explains, the internal components of any given integrated dishwasher will be identical to the freestanding or built-in version.
+As Gallagher explains, the internal components of any given integrated dishwasher will be identical to a freestanding or built-in model.

 So if you’re tossing up between the integrated or freestanding versions of the same dishwasher because you’re wondering which will wash your plates better, you’re wasting your time.

-The fact that they perform identically to their conventional counterparts means integrated dishwashers will only appeal to people pursuing a specific kitchen vision.
+Because an exterior finish (or lack thereof) is the only thing that really sets them apart from their more conventional counterparts, integrated dishwashers will only appeal to people pursuing a specific kitchen vision.

-"If you're remodelling and you like a minimalist aesthetic, then a fully integrated dishwasher will help you achieve this," Iredale says, adding that the extra costs of bespoke cladding makes it a more appealing option for those with extra money to spend.
+“If you’re remodelling and you like a minimalist look, then a fully integrated dishwasher will help you achieve this,” Gallagher says, adding that the extra costs of bespoke cladding makes it a more appealing option for those with extra money to spend.

-"The extra trim panel comes at a cost, so if you're more budget-conscious you'd probably opt for a conventional dishwasher to keep costs down," he explains.
+“The extra trim panel comes at a cost, so if you’re more budget-conscious, you’d probably want to opt for a conventional freestanding or built-in dishwasher to keep costs down,” he explains.

 “Integrated units work just the same as any other dishwasher when it comes down to it, so it’s really a matter of personal preference.”